How to be a dream client on set

 Turn phones off or on silent: It’s easy to forget, but make sure your phone is off (or on silent if permitted by the 1st AD), so that the audio for a take isn’t tainted by a ring in from mum.

 Give feedback at the right time: Giving feedback is often essential from a client, and is part of a standard sign off process.
 That said, if you are looking at a monitor wondering why a shot looks dark, there’s a good chance that camera and lighting department aren’t finished setting up yet.
 If you’re not sure, a good approach is to speak to the 1st AD, who is across the production and can tell you where things are at without disrupting the key creatives.

-Trust your production company: Try to remember that film professionals are highly experienced at what they do.
+Trust your film or video production company: Try to remember that film and video professionals are highly experienced at what they do.
 Trust that you chose wisely, because nine times out of ten, you’ll get the best result when you let them do what they do best.